larrygrpolanco/rhetorical-move-step-analysis-study/Study_Design_Final.md

 ### Framing Statement (for Paper)

-> Building on the methodological framework established by Kim & Lu (2024) for LLM-based rhetorical annotation, we extend their approach in two key ways: (1) we conduct the first systematic evaluation of annotation **consistency** across 30 repeated runs per condition, addressing a critical gap for practical tool deployment, and (2) we test generalization to a different domain (Biology) and annotation framework (CaRS-50), demonstrating the broader applicability of their prompting strategies.
+> Building on the methodological framework established by Kim & Lu (2024) for LLM-based rhetorical annotation, we extend their approach in two key ways: (1) we conduct the a systematic evaluation of annotation **consistency** across 30 repeated runs per condition, addressing a critical gap for practical tool deployment, and (2) we test generalization to a different domain (Biology) and annotation framework (CaRS-50), demonstrating the broader applicability of their prompting strategies.

 **Key Point:** We cite Kim & Lu prominently but frame this as an **extension study** focused on consistency, not as a direct replication.